 For satin styles, we recommend brushing away marks with a soft material such as horsehair.
 A very lightly dampened cloth may also be used to wipe away stains.

 For patent styles, simply wipe down shoes with a clean dry cloth.
+We recommend routine use of patent leather conditioner to keep patent in its best condition.
+Please note that patent leather is not waterproof.

 Leather soles are uniquely intended for dresswear, with a malleable nature that forms to the wearer’s foot over time.
 If you plan to use your shoes for everyday wear we recommend consulting your local cobbler to attach a rubber sole for year round outdoor protection.